VladThodo/verilog-pid/README.md

 # Verilog PID controller
 This was developed as part of my Bachelor's diploma project.
 It is a full system capable of communicating with a computer via serial UART and reading data from a serial-capable sensor.
 It can be adapted to any sort of sensor without too much difficulty.

 The GitHub documentation is still under development.
+If you think this project might help ypu, please reach out to me for more detailed information.

 # System architecture overview